sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

     $ rvm list known | grep 2.0.0
     [ruby-]2.0.0[-p648]

-While being in the *ruby-2.0.0-p643@rails4013* gemsest we update to that version we issue
+While being in the *ruby-2.0.0-p643@rails4013* gemset we update to that version we issue

     $ rvm install 2.0.0